WangHewei16/MelodyDreambit-AI-driven-Musical-Instrument-E-commerce-Website/README.md

 #### 7. Swagger+Druid
+A complete backend system also monitors data persistence information and interface availability.
+We use Druid to monitor the database, Swagger to test the interface.
+In the staff portal.

+* Build tests for all API and embed Swagger in `SpringBoot`.
+* Add SQL monitoring and logging, block and filter built-in common.js advertisements, integrate Druid into SpringBoot.
+* Identifying and processing information, then add the processed information to the database.

 #### 8. Deployment Process
 Our Staff Portal and Customer Portal use different technologies.
 Staff Portal uses front and back-end separation technology.
 Customer Portal uses Flask And Staff Portal uses `SpringBoot + Vue`.
 Hence, the single port deployment relies on the following components with restricted permissions.